St. Xavier's High School, Suryapet: Pioneers

 The Primary objective of establishing this institution is being realized each year.
 At least half a dozen candidates join some congregation or the diocese.
 We have already Jesuit candidates and scholastics from this school.
 With a more concerted effort it is hoped that a number of vocations will gradually increase.
 Ever since the inception of this school we have always seen cent percent result in SSC examinations.

 St. Xavier's High school is located in a plot of 32 acres at a distance of 5 kilometers from Suryapet on the way to Jangaom, Nalgonda District It is situated in a rural background.
 The foundation stone was laid on 21 September 1975.
 The school began to function on 1 July 1976 with three classes (6th, 7th, 8th), with a strength of 117 boys.
 Within the period of three years it became a full-fledged high school.
 Telugu is the medium of instruction.
-The school has been achieving cent percent result in SSC almost every year due to the hard work of the both staff and students.

 Today the community consists of five Jesuits.
 They are mainly engaged in school education ministry.
 There is a Telugu medium school which was started in 1976 and an English medium school started in 2005.
-The type of children who study in our schools are educationally, economically, poor students.These children are the first generation to come to schools.
-The campus is spacious and lush green with full of trees.
-There is a hostel for the boys.
-We have three buses to ferry the children from remote villages.

 Fr. kunduru Joji SJ is the superior and Correspondent of Loyola High School.

 Fr.
 Arun Valan Andrew SJ is the English medium School Principal.

 Fr.
 Bulla Ramesh Bosco SJ is the warden of the hostel.